tensorflow/models/research/cognitive_planning/README.md

 ### TODO: SUNCG Dataset
 Current version of the code does not support SUNCG dataset.
-It can be added by implementing necessary functions of `envs/task_env.py` using the public releaseed code of SUNCG environment such as [House3d](https://github.com/facebookresearch/House3D) and [MINOS](https://github.com/minosworld/minos).
+It can be added by implementing necessary functions of `envs/task_env.py` using the public released code of SUNCG environment such as [House3d](https://github.com/facebookresearch/House3D) and [MINOS](https://github.com/minosworld/minos).